PavanRangani/docs/docs/prd/aggregated-report/manage-aggregate-report.md

   - User can also change the position of `Section under the legal entity` and legal entity.
     - On hover of the entity or section, shows UP and DOWN icon.
 On click, change the position.
     - Related entity dropdown is the same as we have implemented in communication.
+  - Shows proper error message when no report available in any of the entity and user clicks on ADD button.

 ### UI Rule

 Mockup //TODO

 - Message for no report available in any of the entity: `No Reports Available`.
+- Error message when no report available: `Atleast one report should be added`